welle/JMetaData/README.md

 In the class Examples.java you'll find a comprehensive example of how to use it.

-Javadoc is available in bitbucket source folders or you can view it online at http://jmetadata.hephaistos.be/
+Javadoc is available in bitbucket source folders or you can view it [online](http://jmetadata.hephaistos.be/).

 ### Dependencies ###